MarlinFirmware/Marlin/README.md

     In general, the commands and settings for extruder are applied only to the active extruder.
 For example, to change max feedrate for extruders 0 and 1, one has to switch to the extruder 0, set its rate, then switch to the extruder 1 and set its rate.
-The exception is the M503 command that shows info for all extruders.
+There are several exceptions.
+The M503 command shows info for all extruders.
 It simply prints multiple parameters that are extruder specific starting from the value for the extruder 0 and so on, for example you'll see two 'E'(rate) values if there are 2 extruders.
 Some of the commands (like M104, M105 and M109) can take extruder number as a parameter.
 For example, in order to change the temperature of the extruder 1 heater without switching to it use "M104 S180 T1".
+    M105 can also be used with option A1 that will change its output to show temperature of all extruders starting with the active one (for example if extruder 1 is active on a 2 extruder system: "ok T1:27 T0:27 B:25").
     M109 can be used to wait for all extruder heaters that have temperature set to non-0 values by specifying non-0 'A' parameter, e.g. "M109 A1".
     M109 can also take the W<NUM> parameter that can change the default dwell time for temperature stabilization (if enabled in the config).
-    Note: If using Printrun, your version might not accept the "T" command.
+    Note: If using old Printrun, your version might not accept the "T" command.
           You might need to open pronsole.py and change all occurances of if(l[0]=='M' or l[0]=="G"):
           to